Updated: Jul 6

 It’s about taking tiny action.

-They are, unfortunately, impossible to forget because in one of the worst poker hands ever dealt, we lost a dear, sweet, special friend and it’s hit us HARD.
+I discovered the benefits of tiny action a few months ago when, in one of the worst poker hands ever dealt, we lost a dear, sweet, special friend and it hit us HARD.

-I’m not sharing this for sympathy, I’m sharing this because the only thing that has helped us get through is taking action.
+I’m not sharing this for sympathy, I’m sharing this because the only thing that helped us get through was taking action.
 But not the type of action where you keep yourself busy to distract from reality or the emotion.

 That type of action won’t serve to do anything that is sustainable or healthy in the long term.

-The type of action that’s helped us is tiny action.
+The type of action that helped us was tiny action.

 You may recall me raving about a book called Tiny Habits by BJ Fogg.